JAlcocerT/JAlcocerT/content/blog/outro-whatayear2026.md

 * https://jalcocert.github.io/JAlcocerT/t3-like-chat/#selfhosted-webanalytics

-6. Client adquisition data pipeline.
+6. Client adquisition data pipeline: *APIFY to rule them all*

 To be tested with *,artists,designers and wannabe's'* from social media.